Joseph A. Califano Jr.

+Joseph Anthony Califano Jr. (born May 15, 1931) is an American lawyer who served as the 12th United States Secretary of Health and Human Services from 1977 to 1979, under President Jimmy Carter.
+He was previously White House Domestic Affairs Advisor under President Lyndon Johnson from 1965 to 1969.

-Joseph Anthony Califano Jr. (born May 15, 1931) is an American attorney, professor, and public servant.
-He is known for the roles he played in shaping welfare policies in the cabinets of Presidents Lyndon B. Johnson and Jimmy Carter and for serving as United States Secretary of Health, Education, and Welfare in the Carter administration.
-He is also the founder and chairman of The National Center on Addiction and Substance Abuse at Columbia University (CASAColumbia), an evidence-based research organization, which is now the Partnership to End Addiction, where Califano holds the title of Chair Emeritus.
+Califano is known for the roles he played in shaping welfare policies in the cabinets of Presidents Lyndon B. Johnson and Jimmy Carter.
+He founded the National Center on Addiction and Substance Abuse (now the Partnership to End Addiction) at Columbia University.

-He has been an adjunct professor of public health at Columbia University Medical School and is a member of the Institute of Medicine of the National Academy of Sciences.
+Califano has been an adjunct professor of public health at the Columbia University College of Physicians and Surgeons and is a member of the Institute of Medicine of the National Academy of Sciences.

 Early life and education

-Califano was born in Brooklyn, New York, on May 15, 1931, the son of Joseph Anthony Califano, and Katherine (Gill) Califano.
+Califano was born in Brooklyn, New York, on May 15, 1931.
+His father, Joseph Anthony Califano, was an Italian American.
+His mother, Katherine (Gill) Califano, was a schoolteacher of Irish descent.
 He attended St. Gregory's Elementary School and Brooklyn Preparatory School in Brooklyn, New York City.
-He married Hilary Byers in 1983.

-Califano received a Bachelor of Arts degree from the College of the Holy Cross, in Worcester, Massachusetts, in 1952, and his LL.B. from Harvard Law School in 1955.
-In law school, he was a member of the Harvard Legal Aid Bureau and an editor of the Harvard Law Review.
+Califano graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts in English literature with honors in 1952.
+As an undergraduate at Holy Cross, he wrote a senior thesis on the writer F. Scott Fitzgerald.
+He then earned his Bachelor of Laws (LL.B.) from Harvard Law School in 1955.
+As a law student, he became a member of the Harvard Legal Aid Bureau and an editor of the Harvard Law Review.